Le Molay-Littry: World War II

-There followed a sumptuous period of 50 years up to the dark hours of 1940 when the chateau was commandeered by the German Army.
+There followed a sumptuous period of 50 years up to the dark hours of 1940 when the German Army commandeered the château.

-The Balleroy and Molay-Littry area was one of the places where the Germans were setting up V-weapon installations, which though never used, is a fascinating and scary story.
-The chateau is one of the places were the weapons were planned to be launched from.
-The devastating V2 weapon was the first ever ballistic missile.
-It was estimated that by the later stages of the war some 100 rockets per day could have launched.
+The Balleroy and Molay-Littry area was one of the places where the Germans were setting up V-weapon installations.
+Though never used, their existence is a fascinating and scary story.
+The chateau is one of the places from where the German army planned to launch their weapons.
+The devastating V2 weapon was one of those, and it was estimated that by the later stages of the war some 100 rockets per day could have launched.
 The area and the V-weapons project were under the control of Generalleutnant (General) Dietrich Kraiss and his 352nd Static Infantry Division.

 Kraiss was a commander of the 90th Infantry Regiment (from September 1939 to March 1941), 168th Infantry Division (from July 1941 to March 1943) and 355th Infantry Division until May 1943.
 In November 1943 he took command of the 352nd Infantry Division which was in 1944, with six other divisions, located in Normandy in front of the Allied invasion.
 His 352nd Infantry Division had 7,400 soldiers and kept defensive positions around St. Lô.
-He was eventually killed in the fighting of Omaha Beach when one of their own mortars hit him blowing him to pieces.
+He was eventually killed in the fighting of Omaha Beach when one of their own mortars hit him, blowing him to pieces.
 Dietrich Kraiss was born on 16 November 1889 in Stuttgart and died on 2 August 1944 – he was awarded the Knight's Cross with Oak Leaves for his services.